xdvom03/klaus/README.md

 # Caveat emptor

 Not only is there no warranty or guarantee of a working state, there isn't even the expectation of a working state yet.
 There are known bugs and missing features in the code.
 I provide no data yet because the data isn't open-source.
-You probably won't be able to run it at all because of missing wish for the window GUI.
+There is a dependency on wish (tcl/tk window system).
+The system isn't tested on any other computers than my own.